pensjonatus/flash-fiction/blog/bus-ride.md

 ---
-title: 'Bus Ride'
+title: Bus Ride
 date: '2012-02-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The bus was going from Golden Gate Bridge to the Embarcadero.
 Jake was coming